egnchen/hwstat/README.md

 // define a counter
 COUNTER(testCounter)
-COUNTER(anotherCounter, "description for the counter") COUNTER(staticCounter, "this will add 'static' before the counter variable definition", static)
+COUNTER(anotherCounter, "description for the counter") COUNTER(staticCounter, "this will add 'static' before the counter variable definition, "
+                       "which is the default behavior", static) COUNTER(globalCounter, "this will remove the 'static' before definition so that you can " "reference it anywhere", )

 testCounter++; // add to a counter testCounter += 2; // add twice